certusone/kb/docs/_sources/linux_config.rst.txt

 Red Hat's support is top notch (once you get past the first level), and has direct access to Red Hat's engineers.
 Needless to say, this is very valuable.

-Licensing is a hassle, but we recommend buying RHEL support if you can affort it - at least for your critical hosts (no, we're not getting any sales commissions ;-)).
+Licensing is a hassle, but we recommend buying RHEL support if you can afford it - at least for your critical hosts (no, we're not getting any sales commissions ;-)).

 `CentOS`_ is the community edition of RHEL.
 It used to be a separate project, but has since been